 I discovered a new rule for knowledge sharing, the 70:20:10 rule.
 In any given company 10% of the employees is willing to actively share their knowledge.
 About 20% of the employees is willing to share knowledge if they are invited, and 70% will not share knowledge at all, they are just consumers.

-I found these figures in working with our corporate clients who use Easygenerator as a way to facilitate knowledge sharing between their subject matter experts.
+I found these figures in working with our corporate clients who use Easygenerator as a way to facilitate knowledge sharing between their subject matter experts by employee-generated learning.
 So these numbers are not scientifically proved, but they are something to consider when you are investigating or implementing any knowledge sharing project.

 70:20:10; The willing